ethanchurchill/FinTeach/README.md

 Run `ng serve` in the the FinTeach/FinTeach directory for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Express Server

+Run `node server.js` in the the FinTeach/nodejs-express-sequelize-postgresql directory for the Express server.
+Navigate to `http://localhost:8080/`.
+This will display some text that indicates that the express server is up and running

 ## Project Structure

 The FinTeach/FinTeach directory contains the components for the frontend of the application while the nodejs-express-sequelize-postgresql directory contains the backend.